Cox Enterprises: Telecommunications

 In 1982, CBC moved its headquarters to the Atlanta area and changed its name to Cox Communications, Inc. The company was eventually consolidated into Cox Enterprises.
-In 1988 then-Executive Vice President Jim Kennedy, grandson of Governor Cox, was promoted to CEO and chairman of Cox Enterprises.
+In 1988, then-Executive Vice President Jim Kennedy, grandson of Governor Cox, was promoted to CEO and chairman of Cox Enterprises.

-In 1986, Cox Enterprises launched a new subsidiary Cox Video, which lined up eleven commitments for original video programs, four of them came from Media Home Entertainment, which are comedy-based tapes and seven of them came from Fox Hills Video, which are reality-based tapes, both subsidiaries of Heron Communications, and co-production budgets involve a total of $1.5 million, and the Cox Video unit has also acquired the rights to produce video adaptations of the magazines and exercise regulations of Joe Weider, which included Muscle & Fitness, Flex and Men's Fitness & Shape, and Peter Bieler acting as executive producer on tapes produced by Cox Video, which also served as executive vice president of the studio, and the company is planning on to do regular releases that sometimes make use of the magazine's names and will be positioned as companions to Wieder's widely distributed equipment, and the MHE comedies ranked at the $100,000 range and the Fox Hills tapes ranked at the $100,000 range.
+In 1986, Cox Enterprises launched a new subsidiary, Cox Video.
+It lined up eleven commitments for original video programs, four of them from Media Home Entertainment, which are comedy-based tapes, and seven from Fox Hills Video, which are reality-based tapes, both subsidiaries of Heron Communications.
+Co-production budgets totaled $1.5 million.
+Cox Video also acquired the rights to produce video adaptations of the magazines and exercise regulations of Joe Weider, which included Muscle & Fitness, Flex and Men's Fitness & Shape.
+Peter Bieler served as executive producer on tapes produced by Cox Video, and also served as executive vice president of the studio.
+The company planned regular releases that sometimes used the magazines' names and would be positioned as companions to Weider's widely distributed equipment.
+The MHE comedies were ranked in the $100,000 range and the Fox Hills tapes in the $100,000 range.

 Over the ensuing decades, Cox made pioneering investments and became the first company to bundle telephone, highspeed internet and digital cable television over a single broadband network.